eHarmony/face-parts-service/README.md

         }
     ]

+The server is also able to return an image with the information about the face overlayed on it.
+In order to do that, submit the same request as above to http://localhost:8084/face-parts/generate.jpg

+If you want to get just a list of the points instead of the descriptive regions, submit the request to http://localhost:8084/face-parts/generate?points=inline

 # Configuration

 The webserver can be configured in a variety of ways.
 An example configuration file is found at `src/main/resources/configfile.ini`.
 It is very important that the lines